abhaysp95/Note-Taking/notes_for_javascript.md

 > It is recommended to embed all JavaScript files into a single file.
 It increases the speed of the webpage.
 > See nhtml/practice/js_lecture2 folder for examples.

-## Disadvantages of External JavaScript
-* If two js files are dependent on one another, then a failure in one file may affect the execution of the other dependent file.
-* The web browser needs to make an additional http request to get the js code.
-* A tiny to a large change in the js code may cause unexpected results in all its dependent files.
-* We need to check each file that depends on the commonly created external JavaScript file.
-* If it is a few lines of code then better to implement the internal JavaScript code.

 ## Advantages of External JavaScript
 * It helps in the reusability of code in more than one HTML file.
 * It allows easy code readability.